 The FEIS Plan reflects a complete redesign of the building, as well as its use.
-The new building extension would consist of 43,940 square feet of gross floor area, or a net increase of 25,361 square feet once the floor areas of the existing industrial buildings are deducted.
+The new building extension would consist of 44,314 square feet of gross floor area, or a net increase of 25,725 square feet once the floor areas of the existing industrial buildings are deducted.
 Where the building addition presented in DEIS Plan was somewhat monolithic, the building proposed in the FEIS Plan has been completely redesigned and is now broken into 5 separate segments, each of which are distinctly articulated and clad in differing façade materials to resemble independent buildings.
-This treatment significantly reduces the mass of the building, while restoring a human scale to the Site.
-This approach would reduce the building footprint by 2,071 square feet and the gross floor area by 14,254 square feet.
-The F.A.R would be reduced from 2.43 to 2.11.
+This treatment significantly reduces the mass of the building.
+This approach would reduce the building footprint by 1,044 square feet and the gross floor area of the addition by 12,014 square feet.
+The FAR for the overall site would be reduced from 2.266 to 1.92.

-The height of the building addition has also been reduced.
+The height of portions of the building addition have also been reduced.
 The southernmost section of the building addition will be integrated with the existing self-storage building, and as such will correspond to the height of the existing building.
 However, moving north, the building will step down to three stories and then two stories where a terrace, broad landscaped rain garden and lawn gradually integrates the Site into the Fenimore Road streetscape.
 The streetscape is proposed to be further enhanced by replacing the Murphy Brothers office building located at the Waverly Avenue/Fenimore Road intersection, with a publicly accessible vest-pocket park containing decorative seasonal landscaping and benches arrayed around a circular walkway.